ErikEvenson/webcore/README.md

-# Slush webapp
+# Slush generator workspace

-A slush-built webapp.
+A workspace for developing a slush generator.

 ## Setting up the base box